 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, infection control and radiography.
-We saw that audits had been evaluated and discussed in clinical meetings.
-We saw evidence of improvements during the audit cycle.
+These included audits of infection control and radiography.
+We saw that audits had been evaluated and discussed in team meetings.

 Staff showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
 The whole staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.